- The First 6 Months

-- Follows simple directions.
-Might start to know their colours.
+- Follow simple directions.
+They might start to know their colours.

 - Can tell you when they are wet and dirty.

-- Tells you when they are hungry or thirsty and can ask for more.
+- Tell you when they are hungry or thirsty and can ask for more.

-- ‘Acts out’ real situations – plays at ‘looking after’ teddies and dolls’.
+- ‘Act out’ real situations – plays at ‘looking after’ teddies and dolls’.

-- Focussed on their own wants and needs – tantrums when it doesn’t go as their way.
+- Focus on their own wants and needs – tantrums when it doesn’t go as their way.